cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `dns_name`
-    (fully qualified) domain name of the zone.
+    (Fully qualified) domain name of the zone.
 Defaults to the instance ID.

     *type:* string
     *default:*
   * `additional_settings`
-    Additional settings
+    Additional settings.

     *default:* {}
   * `use_external_resource`
-    Indicate whether the resource exists and use existing (true)  or if Cloudify should create new resource (false).
+    Indicates whether the resource exists and should be used (`true`), or if Cloudify should create new resource (`false`).

     *type:* boolean
     *default:* False
   * `name`
-    (internal) name of the zone.
+    (Internal) name of the zone.
 Defaults to the instance ID.

     *type:* string
     *default:*
   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}